SlimJUC/cP-Bak/README.md

-# Backup Script
+# cP-Bak | cPanel/WHM Server Backup Script

-This backup script provides a flexible and secure way to backup server files and databases.
+This cPanel / WHM backup script provides a flexible and secure way to backup server files and databases.
 It supports uploading backups to a remote server via SCP or FTP and includes an option for SSH password authentication.
 The script is configurable, allowing easy adjustment of server settings, paths, and credentials.

 ## Features

-- **File Backup**: Compresses and backs up specified directories.
+- **File Backup**: Compresses and backs up users in home directories in cPanel server.
 - **Database Backup**: Dumps MySQL databases into SQL files.
 - **Flexible Upload Options**: Supports file transfer via SCP (using SSH keys or password) and FTP.
 - **Configurable**: All settings are centralized in a configuration file for ease of management.